mbahrainwala/convolutionNN_learning/README.md

 Please note that the mnist training dataset is provided as a mnist_train.7z file and will need to be extracted before using it.

-To understand this code I followed the youtube tutorial by Rae which is linked here
+# To understand this code I followed the YouTube tutorial by Rae which is linked here
 </br>Intro</br>
 https://www.youtube.com/watch?v=3MMonOWGe0M&list=PLpcNcOt2pg8k_YsrMjSwVdy3GX-rc_ZgN&index=1
 </br>Chapter 1</br>